hypermedia-app/express-middleware-shacl/readme.md

 ### Validation run

 If the `req.shacl.shapesGraph` dataset is empty, the next middleware will be called.

+If there are shapes in `req.shacl.shapesGraph` but none of them have a target matching the requested resources, `Bad Request` will be the response.

 If the validation succeeds (`sh:conforms true`), the next middleware will be called.